Nikolas321654/Hooli_Commander/README.md

 # Hooli Commander

-**Hooli Commander** is a university project that demonstrates the principles of clean architecture, design patterns, and component-based development using only **vanilla JavaScript**, **HTML**, and **CSS**.
+**Hooli Commander** is a cross-platform university project that demonstrates the principles of clean architecture, design patterns, and component-based development using only **vanilla JavaScript**, **HTML**, and **CSS**.
 The backend runs on **Node.js**, and the project showcases a custom-built file manager with a two-panel layout, dynamic rendering, and modular logic organization.

 ---